FichteFoll/discordrp-mpris/README.md

 discordrp-mpris provides Rich Presence to Discord clients based on music or other media that you are playing and that is exposed through the [mpris2][] D-Bus interface.
-Thus, it only works on syntems where D-Bus is available and *not* on Windows.
+Thus, it only works on systems where D-Bus is available and *not* on Windows.

 discordrp-mpris is intended to run in the background